MartynFitzgerald/UWE-DirectMe-API/README.md

 ![AWS 5](./git_screenshots/aws5.png)
 12. Select 'Upload your code' and choose the zip file created previously.
 Then Create the environment which may take a few minutes.
 ![AWS 6](./git_screenshots/aws6.png)
-13. In the new enviroment select 'Configuration'.
+13. In the new environment select 'Configuration'.
 ![AWS 7](./git_screenshots/aws7.png)
 14. Edit the 'Software'.
 ![AWS 8](./git_screenshots/aws8.png)